Quasi-conical domains with embedded eigenvalues: Preliminaries

 \subsection{Dirichlet Laplacian on varying domains}

 In this subsection we recall some convergence results for the Dirichlet Laplacian on varying domains contained in~\cite{Daners} (see also \cite{Daners_2008, RT,Stollmann}).
-We begin by introducing a type of convergence for a sequence of open sets. \begin{dfn}[{\cite[Def.~1.1]{Daners}}] If $\Omg_n,\Omg\subset\dR^d$ are such that \begin{myenum} \item the weak limit points of every sequence $u_n\in H^1_0(\Omg_n)$, $n\in\dN$, in $H^1(\dR^d)$ are in $H^1_0(\Omg)$, \item for every $\varphi\in H^1_0(\Omg)$ there exist $\varphi_n\in H^1_0(\Omg_n)$ such that $\varphi_n\arr\varphi$ in $H^1(\dR^d)$, \end{myenum} then we write $\Omg_n\arr\Omg$ and say that $\Omg_n$ converges to $\Omg$ \emph{in the sense of Mosco}. \end{dfn} In general, verifying the conditions of Definition~\ref{dfn:Mosco} can be a difficult problem.
+We begin by introducing a type of convergence for a sequence of open sets. \begin{dfn}[{\cite[Def.~1.1]{Daners}}] If $\Omg_n,\Omg\subset\dR^d$ are such that \begin{myenum} \item the weak limit points of every sequence $u_n\in H^1_0(\Omg_n)$, $n\in\dN$, in $H^1(\dR^d)$ are in $H^1_0(\Omg)$, \item for every $\varphi\in H^1_0(\Omg)$ there exist $\varphi_n\in H^1_0(\Omg_n)$ such that $\varphi_n\arr\varphi$ in $H^1(\dR^d)$, \end{myenum} then we write $\Omg_n\arr\Omg$ and say that $\Omg_n$ converges to $\Omg$ \emph{in the sense of Mosco}. \end{dfn} We remark that in Definition~\ref{dfn:Mosco} the domains $\Omg_n,\Omg$ are not assumed to be always connected.
+In general, verifying the conditions of Definition~\ref{dfn:Mosco} can be a difficult problem.
 However, in the case that the sequence $\Omg_n$ approximates $\Omg$ monotonously from inside or outside the convergence in the sense of Mosco can be easily checked.
 In the present paper we only use the approximation from outside.
 (For any set $S\subset\dR^d$ we denote by ${\rm int}(S)$ its interior.)

 \begin{prop}[{\cite[Prop.~7.4 and Thm.~7.5]{Daners}, \cite[Sec.~5.4] {Daners_2008} }] Suppose that $\Omg_n\supset\Omg_{n+1}\supset\Omg$ for all $n\in\dN$, and that ${\rm int}\,\big(\cap_{n\in\dN}\Omg_n\big) = \Omg$.
 If $H^1_0(\Omg) = H^1_0(\Omg\cup\G)$, where